sbaiahmed1/react-native-biometrics/README.md

 - 🛠️ **Advanced Options** - Customizable prompts, fallback options, and device credentials
 - 🔑 **Key Management** - Create and manage cryptographic keys for secure operations
 - 🐛 **Debug Tools** - Comprehensive diagnostic and testing utilities
+- 📝 **Centralized Logging** - Advanced logging system for debugging and monitoring
 - 📦 **Lightweight** - Minimal dependencies and optimized for performance
 - 🎯 **TypeScript** - Full TypeScript support with detailed type definitions
 - 🔄 **New Architecture** - Compatible with React Native's new architecture